Iowa homemade food laws are divided into two programs: Iowa Cottage Food businesses and Iowa Home Food Processing Establishments.

 IOWA ANNUAL SALES LIMITS

-Iowa does not cap or limit your sales under the home food operation but does limit it on the licensed home bakery.
+Iowa does not cap or limit your sales under the Cottage Food Operations rules, but does limit it on Home Food Processing Establishments.

 Colorado created a brochure on going beyond cottage food once you’ve outgrown or hit your maximum allowed income.